Glenn t. Stanton

 The Little Big Book for Dads, edited by Lena Tabori and Hiro Clark Wakabayshi, (Welcome Publishing, 2001), 156-157.
 Contributed “The Wonder of Being Dad…Again.”

 The Fatherhood Movement: A Call To Action edited by Wade Horn, David Blankenhorn and Mitchell Pearlstein, (Lexington Books, 1999), 147-160.
 Contributed concluding chapter: “Core of the Universe: A Metaphysic for Fathering”

 Co-author, The Family Project, Focus on the Family

 Boundless.
-A young-adult’s blog on relationship by Focus on the Family.
+A young adult’s blog on relationships by Focus on the Family.

 National Review Online’s The Corner.
 A blog commenting on current social and political developments.

 First Person, Baptist Press.
 A forum of the Southern Baptist Convention on current issues of faith and culture.

 Christianity Today.com.
 Regular posts on items related to the intersection of faith, culture and family.